 - Where wireless charging systems can be used?

 - RF exposure testing of wireless charging systems

 Traditionally the charging of your phone, electric car or a laptop has been done with a cable plugged in to your device, connected to the mains power.
 However, you may have already used a wireless charging system, also known as wireless power transfer (WPT) system to charge your devices.
 Wireless charging systems transfer electrical energy without any physical wires between the charger and the device.
 This means you can, for example, charge your phone just by placing in top of the charging pad.

 One of the advantages of wireless charging systems is that they can reduce the use of batteries and wires.
 This in turn will ease the mobility, safety and convenience for users, give future proof for products and more design options for product developers.
 The market for wireless chargers for consumer devices is expected to grow in the future.
 Wireless charging systems require testing to ensure the safe use these devices.

 Where wireless charging can be used?

-There are many consumer devices that use wireless charging systems, for example, phones, Bluetooth speakers and electric toothbrushes.
-Also, for example, electric vehicles might have a wireless charging option, which means that an electric car does not require any wires for charging.
+There are many consumer devices that use wireless charging systems.
+Phones, Bluetooth speakers and electric toothbrushes to name a few.
+Also, for example, electric vehicles might have a wireless charging option.
 Wireless charging systems typically require quite a short distance to the device that is being charged.
-For example, a phone must placed on top of the wireless charger for charging.
+For example, a phone must be placed on top of the wireless charger for charging.